Blog post

 Most startups entering the UK market do the same thing: they pull up a market sizing report, see a big number, and start building their go-to-market plan around it.
 What they rarely do is look carefully at who already owns the room, the established brands, the challenger brands, and the indirect competitors quietly solving the same problem differently.

-When it’s done well, a competitor analysis for UK market entry isn't just a research exercise.
-It's a strategic advantage that tells you where to position, what to say, which audiences are underserved, and where not to waste budget fighting battles you can't win yet.
+That's a costly oversight.
+Market size tells you if there's an opportunity.
+Competitor analysis tells you if you can actually take it, and how.
+If done well, it isn't just a research exercise; it's a strategic advantage that tells you where to position, what to say, which audiences are underserved, and where not to waste budget fighting battles you can't win yet.
+This is exactly how to do it, so your UK entry is built on insight, not assumption.

 Founders who assume their home market playbook will also work often find out the hard way.
 A direct-response ad style that converts well in the US can feel aggressive and off-putting to a UK audience.
 A price point that reads as "affordable" in Lagos can read as "cheap and untrustworthy" in London.